Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.08.28 (BR)
+- Auto-Run new option do disable console log output.
+- Auto-Run can be paused (Esc or click)
+- Auto-Run ask for AI.
+- Auto-Run available from in game option panel.

 2023.08.26 (BR)
 - No galaxy map shading when auto-run.
 - More Lock info on next turn button.